 Although Confluence was a sub-project of the Rhynes, Rivers and Running Brooks project, Common Ground kept these files separate from each other, and the arrangement of the archive reflects this.
 However, there is some overlap between these two archive sections, so it is advisable to look at the catalogue entries for both sections when researching work by Common Ground on water and rivers.
 The Confluence project, in particular, has excellent potential for research as a case study of an arts project involving the local community, especially in regards to impact.

 In July and August, I was very lucky to have the assistance of a volunteer, Charlotte, who catalogued and repackaged photographic material relating to Confluence (mainly prints, but also including some negatives and slides).
 Charlotte created 184 new file descriptions on our catalogue and repackaged the photographs into acid-free envelopes.
-Charlotte will explain more about her experience in another blog post, but for now I just want to say a huge thank you to Charlotte for all her hard work!
+I would like to say a huge thank you to Charlotte for all her hard work!

 The next two sections of the Common Ground archive that I’ll be cataloguing concern projects relating to ‘Local Distinctiveness’, a term coined by Common Ground in the 1980s to explore the relationship between people and everyday places, and the bonds between nature, identity and place.
 The two sections are The Campaign for Local Distinctiveness and Gardening, Landscape Design and Local Distinctiveness.
 I hope to have both sections completed by the end of September, so do pop by again soon for the next update on the cataloguing project!